Buddina Urban Village and the Kawana Waters Local Plan

 Council's TurtleCare program was established and recognises Buddina beach as an important nesting habitat for endangered loggerhead turtles.

-Friends of Buddina believe it is appropriate for the Sunshine Coast Regional Council to recognise and action the issues raised by residents and rectify the building height disparity in the north-east development nodes of the Village and reduce the risks associated with coastal hazards.
+Friends of Buddina believe it is appropriate for the Sunshine Coast Regional Council to recognise and action the issues raised by residents and progress the amendment of the building height disparity in the north-east development nodes of the Village and reduce the risks associated with coastal hazards.
 In March 2019 a petition with over 200 resident's signatures was lodged with Council requesting these amendments be made to the Kawana Waters Local Plan and overlay mapping:

 Consistency in maximum building height of 12m within the residential precinct (KAW LPSP-4a);